 How to Create a New Page on WordPress

-The primary task you need to do after you set up a new WordPress website is to create a page.
-Adding a new page in WordPress may look easy but without an effective tutorial, you may lose your way.
-That’s why we will show you how to create a new page in WordPress in the simplest of manners.
+The primary task you need to do after setting up a new WordPress site is creating a page.
+Creating a new page in WordPress is a straightforward process.
+But a clear and effective tutorial can make it even easier.
+This article will explain to you how to create a new page on WordPress with a step-by-step guide.

-WordPress page refers to a post-type that contains static content.
-These pages hold the information of websites that are least likely to change.
+WordPress pages refer to a post-type containing static content.
+These pages hold the information on websites that are least likely to change.

 • What is a WordPress Page